 Future Directions

 Our pilot experiments have demonstrated that LDM can be a novel pattern classifier and has very good potential for speech recognition.
-Until now, we only run experiments on sustained-phone database.
-In order to investigate LDM for large vocabulary continuous speech recognition, we will run experiments on corporas like NIST-2003.
+Until now, we only ran experiments on sustained-phone database.
+In order to investigate LDM for large vocabulary continuous speech recognition, we will run experiments on corpora like NIST-2003.
 Further more, more investigation is required to evaluate the performance of LDM for noisy data.
 A good acoustic model is supposed to be noise-robust.

 Another plan is to apply LDM as a statistic model for speaker recognition.
 First we will run speaker recognition experiments on sustained-phone database to check if it’s a good classifier for speaker recognition.
-Secondly, depends on the sustained-phone experiment result, we will try continuous speech corporas like NIST-2001.
+Secondly, depending on the sustained-phone experiment result, we will try continuous speech corporas like NIST-2001.
 During these experiments, more work will be done to further tune the parameters in order to improve performance.

 References